ImanovFuad/Python/Object-model.md

     * OWM web API endpoint URLs
     * parser objects for API JSON payloads parsing
+    * cache providers
     * misc data

+As regards cache providers:
+* by default, the library doesn't use any cache (it uses a null-object cache instance)
+* the library provides a basic LRU cache implementation (class ``LRUCache`` in module ``caches.lrucache.py``)
+* you can leverage 3rd-party caching systems (eg: Memcached, MongoDB, Redis, file-system caches, etc..): all you have to do is write/obtain a wrapper module for those systems which conforms to the interface stated into the ``abstractions.owmcache`` abstract class.

 ### The OWM25 class